Quantum algorithm for Petz recovery channels and pretty good measurements

-As an application of our results, our quantum algorithm can be used to implement the pretty good measurement (PGM) \cite{Belavkin75,Belavkin75a,HolPGM78,Hausladen93bach,hausladen94} on a quantum computer (the PGM is also known as the square-root measurement \cite{hausladen96}).
+As an application of our results, our quantum algorithm can be used to implement the pretty good measurement (PGM) \cite{Belavkin75,Belavkin75a,HolPGM78,Hausladen93bach,hausladen94}.
 This measurement was used in \cite{hausladen96,BG14} as part of a coding scheme to approach the Holevo information rate for classical communication over a quantum channel.
 It has also been instrumental in proving bounds for quantum algorithms.
 Ref.~\cite{bacon2005optimalMeasurementDiahedralHSP} showed that the PGM is an optimal measurement for solving the dihedral hidden subgroup problem and that it is helpful in proving a lower bound on the sample complexity of this problem.
 Similar techniques have been used for quantum probably-approximately-correct learning \cite{arunachalam2017OptQSampCoplLearn}.

-The diversity of applications makes a compelling case that the ability to implement the Petz recovery channel and pretty good measurement on a quantum computer will help to unleash the full potential of quantum computing.
-Moreover, the $\star$-product operation that enables quantum generalizations of Bayesian inference \cite{LEIFER20081899,leifer2013TowardsQuantThViaBayesianInference} can also be implemented using the methods described herein.
+Ref.~\cite{lloyd2020QPolarDecAlg} showed how to implement the PGM for pure states, while our algorithm for Petz recovery channels is capable of performing the PGM in the general case.

 We now begin the technical part of our paper, starting with an explicit description of the Petz recovery channel and the resources that we work with for its implementation.

 {\em Petz recovery channel}---The Petz recovery channel is a function of a quantum state $\sigma_{A}$ on a system $A$ and a quantum channel $\mathcal{N}_{A\rightarrow B}$ taking system $A$ to a system $B$.
 It is given explicitly as follows \cite{hayden2003structureStatesStrongSubaddivityWEquality}: